SuttonNet

 • Scans can be monstrously large files.
 Limit the scan resolution if you can; 300 dots per inch is good enough for many documents.

-• In the settings area of your mail software, you can re-set maximum email size.
+• In the settings area of your mail software, you can set maximum email size.
 Search online for your email software's instructions.
 But remember that your email has to pass size limits at the receiver's end too.

-4. Publish the page.
-Email the link.
+5. Publish the page.
+Email the link to the page.